Skip to main content

 Once you have your problem statement(s) down pat, you then need to very clearly articulate how:

 Again, let’s take the Acorn business problem statement focusing on capabilities versus skills.
-A skill, by definition, is something you learn to do with the goal of executing it well.
-This can range from something very simple to complex skills, but the skill is isolated in of itself.
+A skill, by definition, is an ability you learn to do with the goal of executing it well.
+This can range from something very simple to complex skills, but the skill is isolated in and of itself.
 (Hence why there are so many skills in the world.)

 Want to see Acorn PLMS in action?